jnhutchinson/stampipes/README.md

 * MODULELOAD -- Full path to the GNU modules init script
 * HOTSPOT_DIR -- Path to HOTSPOT, defaults to `~/hotspot/hotspot-distr` - download at [https://github.com/rthurman/hotspot]

+A python version that includes pip needs to be installed for proper python package version recording.

 Modules
 -------------